shopware/docs/guides/plugins/plugins/framework/message-queue/add-message-handler.md

 ## Overview

 ::: warning
-This guide contains the `async_low_priority` queue which is only available in version 6.5.7.0 and above.
-You must not configure this queue in older versions as the messenger:consume command will fail.
+Parts of this guide refer to the `async_low_priority` queue which is only available in version 6.5.7.0 and above.
+Configuring the messenger to consume this queue will fail, if it does not exist.
 :::

 In this guide you'll learn how to create a message handler.